 If you live in the unincorporated areas of Delta County and you are having problems with a vicious dog, dogs at large, or chronic nuisance dogs, you may call the Sheriff’s Office at 874-2015 and request a Deputy to respond and enforce the County Resolution.

 If you are the owner of the above-mentioned types of dogs, you can expect a visit from a Deputy who will enforce the Resolution.
 In many cases, the officer will provide information and possibly a warning to the first time offender.
 Records will be kept at the Sheriff’s office that will be easily accessed and if it is found that multiple calls on the same animal have been made, summons into court may be issued.

 Residents of Delta County may voluntarily come to the Sheriff’s Office to obtain a license for their dogs.
 License Fees are $10.00 for a neutered dog and $25.00 for a non-neutered dog.
 Obtaining a license will be very helpful if your dog is lost and you wish to have it returned.
 If you are convicted in court for violation of one or more of the provisions of the resolution, it will be mandatory that you license your dog.

 Fine and Fee Schedule

-These are animal control penalty assessment fines and fees.
-The basic concept is to penalize pet owners who fail to responsibly care for their pets and “reward” the responsible pet owners who are conscientious enough to have their pets sterilized.
-These fees and fines may also help clear the courts, in some cases, and may prevent repeat offenders.
+The basic concept of the schedule is to penalize pet owners who fail to responsibly care for their pets and reward the responsible pet owners who are conscientious enough to have their pets sterilized.
+These fees and fines may also help clear the courts in some cases, and may prevent repeat offenders.
 (For first time offenders, license fee will be included in the fine.)

 | License Fee (voluntary unless cited)||Altered Animal |